 Photos: John Barclay

-Navigate to folders on your computer in the Folder panel.
+Use the Folder panel to navigate to folders on your computer.
 Click on a folder’s name to view its contents.
-If the folder you want to work in isn’t listed, click the ‘+’ button and browse to the folder you want.
+If the folder you want to work in isn’t listed, click the ‘add’ button and browse to the folder you want.

 Double-click an image to view it at full size.
 Notice that all of your editing and organizing in Exposure occurs in the same UI.
 There is no need for different user interface modules.